Partner Sites

 1. Problem solving

 Problem solving is at the heart of everything you do as a management consultant.
-Work revolves around completing projects for clients, each project poses a unique problem the client needs solving in order to benefit the business.
+Work revolves around completing projects for clients, each project poses a unique problem the client needs to be solved in order to benefit the business.

 After completing a project, consultants typically move on quickly to the next one, often with a new client operating in a different industry.
 Shifting between projects means you’re constantly required to find new ways to solve unique, complex issues.